thelonecabbage/wordpress-this-or-that/README.md

 ## Frequently Asked Questions

 1. How do I get started
-...You can use the plugin anywhere in your websites content.
+..* You can use the plugin anywhere in your websites content.
 First make sure you have some content to compare by adding items to the *This-or-That* post-type in the Admin.
 Make sure to add some featured images!
 When this has been done, you can add the shortcode `[thisorthat]` to any of your posts or pages.
 2. How do I display the ranking list
 ...This van be done by using the shortcode `[thisorthat_ranking]`.
 1. How to use my own Posts types?